GoogleCloudPlatform/ops-agent/docs/hbase.md

 # `hbase` Metrics Receiver

-The `hbase` metrics receiver can fetch stats from a Hbase server's Java Virtual Machine (JVM) via [JMX](https://www.oracle.com/java/technologies/javase/javamanagement.html).
+The `hbase` metric receiver can fetch stats from a HBase server's Java Virtual Machine (JVM) via [JMX](https://www.oracle.com/java/technologies/javase/javamanagement.html).
+It collects metrics specific to the local region server, as well as metrics presented by the Master node if the node being monitored is indeed the Master.

+For High Availability configurations it is recommended to monitor the active Master node only.
+Monitoring the active Master and its replicants will result in duplicate metrics for the Master node.

 ## Prerequisites